-In Real Life, cows are not able to be milked year round.
-Like most mammals, cows make milk only for their offspring and thus only lactate during pregnancy and directly after pregnancy, and even then, they only lactate during a warmer season.
+In Real Life, female cattle are not able to be milked year round.
+Like most female mammals, they make milk only for their offspring and thus only lactate during pregnancy and directly after pregnancy, and even then, they only lactate during a warmer season.
 Cows need to constantly be pregnant (being impregnated once a year) and be in a warm temperature in order to make milk.
 Even then, cows will eventually stop giving milk with age, which leads to the cows either being retired or sent to the slaughter.

 This trope also applies to other animals used for milk, such as goats and buffalo.

 Sub-trope of Artistic License Biology.
-Milking a cow might be part of Everything's Better with Cows.
-May overlap with Animal Gender-Bender if the cow is male.
-See also Cow Tipping for another trope about fictional cows being portrayed inaccurately, and The Simple Life Is Simple for other agricultural misconceptions.
+May overlap with Lactating Male if the cow is male.
+See also Cow Tipping for another trope about fictional cows being portrayed inaccurately, and The Simple Life is Simple for other agricultural misconceptions.
 Has nothing to do with Milking the Giant Cow.

 - Zigzagged in the Akazukin Chacha TV series.
 When the characters need to find milk for a giant baby, they observe that they need to find a cow that's recently had a calf.
 However, there's one all-too-conveniently available.

-- Daily Life with Monster Girl: Minotaurs lactate constantly, so they need to be milked.
+- Monster Musume: Minotaurs lactate constantly, so they need to be milked.
 Of course, they have human-like breasts rather than udders, since it's an ecchi comic.

 - In Diary of a Wimpy Kid: Cabin Fever, Greg mentions that his dad wouldn't let him take home a goat that he won from the state fair.
 Greg thinks that the goat would be able to give him milk whenever he wants, despite the fact that the goat wouldn't have any kids if it is the only goat that he would have.